 As crews worked to clean the spill and get the tanker upright, southbound traffic was rerouted to the Yerba Buena Road off-ramp, per NBC Bay Area.
 Due to the heavy rain and flooding, large amounts of water, along with the spilled fuel, had to be pumped from the contaminated roadway, per KGO.

-Per the Chronicle, officials initially estimated the freeway would reopen around 5 pm Friday, but the estimated reopening was extended to 8 pm, per Bay City News.
+Per the Chronicle, officials initially estimated the freeway would reopen around 5 pm Thursday, but the estimated reopening was extended to 8 pm, per Bay City News.
+It was then further extended until midnight, and the roadway reopened at some point Friday morning, per NBC Bay Area.

 Authorities told KGO that numerous collisions have been reported, and drivers should use caution on the roadways.